hardin47/st47s-and-d47a/content/project/tidytuesday/index.md

 ---
 title: "TidyTuesday adventures"
-subtitle: "collection of TidyTuesday plots and models"
+subtitle: "a collection of TidyTuesday plots and models"
-excerpt: ""
+excerpt: "a collection of TidyTuesday plots and models"
 weight: 2
 author: "Jo Hardin"
 draft: false